oelghira/Titanic-Survival-Random-Forest-Model/README.md

 Titanic dataset, description, and R code used to create a random forest model to predict which passengers in the hold out set would survive the ship's sinking

 ## Intro:
 Hello!
-Thanks for reviewing my creation of a random forest model in R from a dataset of Titanic passengers to predict whether or not passengers in a blind holdout dataset would survive.
+Thanks for reviewing my random forest model created in R to predict whether or not Titanic passengers in a blind holdout dataset would survive.
 I completed this project independently while attending a data science bootcamp from Data Science Dojo.
-Within my course, my model was the third most accurate in predicting a passenger's fate within the holdout set.
+Within my course my model was the third most accurate in predicting a passenger's fate within the holdout set.
 My model achieved an accuracy of 76%!

 Omar El-Ghirani
 oelghira@gmail.com